kuzman/mixcloud-nodejs/README.md

 # Usage

-mixcloud-nodejs returns the JSON object prased.
+mixcloud-nodejs returns the JSONP object.
 So if you want to get the content of the JSON you need to use JSON.stringify(obj)

+# Test

+For running the tests you will need to navifate to the test folder and run

+'''
+node test.js
+'''
+you will need express module to be installed

 ## License